 For over 60 years, we have been blessed to see God work in amazing ways through King's Way UMC!
 What started as a small gathering, has become a large church for people to worship Jesus Christ and experience God's unfailing love together.

 Lives are being transformed through the work of God's people here at King's Way.
 We would love for you to join us as we lead people to Jesus Christ for transformation of the world by encountering, loving and serving God and others.

-To lead people to actively follow Jesus Christ for the transformation of the world.
+To make disciples for Jesus Christ for the transformation of the world.